awslabs/amazon-sagemaker-workshop/Cloud9/README.md

 }
 ```

+- To create a new text/code file, just click the **+** symbol in the tabs section of the editor part of the IDE.
+You can do that now, and close the wecome screen by clicking the **x** symbol in the welcome screen tab.

-- Keep your AWS Cloud9 IDE opened in a tab throughout this workshop as we’ll use it for activities like using the AWS CLI and running Bash scripts.
+- Keep your AWS Cloud9 IDE opened in a browser tab throughout this workshop as we’ll use it for activities like using the AWS CLI and running Bash scripts.

 ## Tips